huriyilmaz/visualstudio-docs.tr-tr/docs/ide/reference/watch-command.md

 ## <a name="remarks"></a>Açıklamalar

-Bir `index` tamsayı olmalıdır.
+@No__t_0 bir tamsayı olmalıdır.
 Geçerli değerler 1, 2, 3 veya 4 ' dir.

 ## <a name="example"></a>Örnek